-There are plenty natural disaster risks in East Timor.
-This country is susceptible to floods, landslides and prolonged dry spells causing insect infestations, diseases and food insecurity.
-Apart from that, East Timor is located at a high-risk area for earthquakes and tsunamis.
+There are plenty of natural disaster risks in East Timor.
+This country is susceptible to floods, landslides and prolonged dry spells causing insect infestations, diseases, and food insecurity.
+Apart from that, East Timor is located in a high-risk area for earthquakes and tsunamis.

 MUGGING RISK : HIGH